Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Newtown recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis using ABS building approval numbers allocated from statistical area data, Newtown has experienced approximately 51 dwellings receiving development approval annually.
-Over the past five financial years, between FY2021 and FY2025, around 257 homes were approved, with a further 8 approved so far in FY2026.
-Despite population decline during this period, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Newtown has experienced around 51 dwellings receiving development approval annually.
+Over the past five financial years, between FY-21 and FY-25, an estimated 257 homes were approved, with a further 8 approved so far in FY-26.
+Despite population decline during this period, housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.

-The average expected construction cost value of new dwellings is $553,000, suggesting developers are targeting the premium market segment with higher-end properties.
-This financial year has seen $14.8 million in commercial approvals registered, demonstrating moderate levels of commercial development.
-Compared to the rest of Victoria, Newtown has significantly less development activity, at 54.0% below the regional average per person.
+Developers are targeting the premium market segment, with new dwellings valued at an average of $553,000.
+In FY-26, commercial approvals totaling $14.8 million have been registered, indicating moderate levels of commercial development.
+Compared to the rest of Victoria, Newtown has significantly less development activity, 54.0% below the regional average per person.
 This scarcity typically strengthens demand and prices for existing properties, although construction activity has recently intensified.
-Current building activity shows 44.0% detached dwellings and 56.0% townhouses or apartments, marking a significant shift from the existing housing pattern of 77.0% houses.
-This change may indicate diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.
+Current building activity shows 44.0% detached dwellings and 56.0% townhouses or apartments, a significant shift from the current housing pattern of 77.0% houses.
+This indicates diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

-Newtown has approximately 144 people per dwelling approval, indicating a low density market.
-According to AreaSearch's latest quarterly estimate, Newtown is expected to grow by 2,079 residents through to 2041.
-Construction activity is maintaining pace with projected growth, but buyers may face growing competition as population increases.
+The location has approximately 144 people per dwelling approval, indicating a low density market.
+According to the latest AreaSearch quarterly estimate, Newtown is expected to grow by 2,079 residents through to 2041.
+Construction is maintaining a reasonable pace with projected growth, although buyers may encounter growing competition as population increases.

 Frequently Asked Questions - Development